ccanonne/weeklyquiz/2025-01-equality.md

 Thanks to the lava lamp, that is...

+Maybe worth unpacking what's not said here: 50% might seem trivial (after all, Alice could just choose an answer at random, send that bit to Bob, without looking at her input at all.
+That completely random answer be correct with probability $1/2$). _So what's the big deal?_ Well, the guarantee here is a _one-sided error_: if $a=b$ then Alice and Bob will output the correct answer with probability __one__.
+If $`a\neq b`$, then they'll be correct with probability $1/2$.
+This is a much stronger guarantee, and definitely not a trivial one!

 ## How do we do that?
 Let's first consider what happens without randomness 🎲 at all: no lava lamp, first, and no randomness for Alice and Bob either.
 If they must act deterministically and succeed no matter what $$a,b$$ are, then there's basically nothing they can do unless they communicate $$\Omega(n)$$ bits -- basically their whole input.
 Put differentially, with only one bit of communciation, Deterministic-Alice and Deterministic-Bob are screwed, and go to jail.